 MANNING, Thomas.
-Broome, Norfolk 8.11.1772 — Bath 2.5.1840.
+Broome, Norfolk 8.11.1772 — Bath 2.5.1840 [Wikipedia near Dartfors 1840].
 British Physician and Traveller in Asia, visited Lhasa.
-“Son of the Rev. William M., educated at Caius College, Cambridge.
+Buckland (with additions):“Son of the Rev. William M. ʼand Elizabeth Adams], educated at Caius College, Cambridge.
 Scholar, 1790-95, private tutor, studied mathematics, friend of Porson and Charles Lamb.
 Studied Chinese in Paris, 1800-3, attended the Westminster Hospital, went out to Canton as a doctor in 1807-10, was unable to enter China.
-Went to Calcutta, 1810, went in 1811 to Lhasa in Tibet, with only a single Chinese servant, via Rangpur, Bhutan, Parijong; stayed there for some months, had interviews with the Dalai Lama.
+Went to Calcutta, 1810, went in 1811 to Lhasa in Tibet, with only a single Chinese servant, via Rangpur, Bhutan, Parijong; stayed there for some months, had interviews with the [7-year-old] Dalai Lama.
 Under order from Peking, left Lhasa in April 1812.
 The first Englishman to enter Lhasa.
-Returned to Canton.
+Returned [to Calcutta and soon] to Canton.
 In 1816 accompanied Lord Amherst’s embassy to Pekin as interpreter.
 Returned to England a disappointed man, 1817, led an eccentric life.”
+Although called doctor and working as physician, he left Cambridge before M.D., because of his “strong repugnance to oaths”.

 Sources: Buckland, Dictionary; Wikipedia with portrait.